We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 The iliac crest is the most prominent part of the ilium, the largest of the three bones that make up the bony pelvis or hip bone.
-Pain can occur due to wear, tear, trauma, and exercise.
-Exercises and other home remedies may provide relief.
+Pain can occur due to wear, tear, and trauma.
+Exercises, stretches and other home remedies may provide relief.

 The iliac crest is the curved part at the top of the hip.
 It forms the wing-like part of the pelvis on which a person will sometimes rest their hands.

 The hip bone or bony pelvis provides strength, stability, and support for the spine and organs.
 It comprises three bones, including the ilium, ischium, and pubis.

 The iliac crest is the most prominent part of the ilium, the largest of the three big bones.

 In addition to dividing the pelvis and the abdomen, the iliac crest connects to many important muscles.
 These muscles include: